Issuin icon

 When accumulating the amount or number of transactions, you can also specify at which level the data should be accumulated.

-You can accumulate data based on the following hierarchy:
+You can accumulate data based on different levels:

 You can only aggregate values at the same or below the level of the entity to which the rule applies.
-For example, if the transaction rule applies to a payment instrument group, then you can only aggregate values for the group or for individual cards but not at the balance account level.
+For example, if the transaction rule applies to a balance account, then you can only aggregate values for the balance account or for individual payment instruments but not at the account holder level.

 When aggregating amounts, we convert all transaction amounts to the default currency of the account holder or balance platform.